 - webbed toes and fingers

 the palms of the hands

 - curled pinky fingers

-Atypical genital formation and development are common signs of Aarskog syndrome and
+Genital malformations and development are common signs of Aarskog syndrome and

 - a lump in the scrotum or groin, also known as a

-- testicles that have not descended
+- testicles that haven’t descended

 - delayed sexual maturation